 Last night, the Peppers didn’t disappoint.
 The crowd stood eager, anxious and excited while awaiting the bands presence.
 When the trio took to the stage, the audience went wild and remained standing throughout the night while the band performed and the kinetic light display morphed into colorful waves and designs above their heads.

 Once again, social media erupted with comments, photos and videos showcasing the scene: “Last night was the best night of my life” – @denayg; “had an experience of a lifetime” – @abbaegrace; “Red Hot Chili Peppers delivered!” – @amycraftphoto; “Amazing show Chili Peppers!” @jubalgarcia; “By far the best concert I have been to” – @Jonny_baloona; “Best night ever” – @hector2900; “Never have I ever seen such an awesome set up” – @l.andm.e.

 The kinetic light display, composed of over 1000 TAIT Nano Winches, ascended and descended while changing colors and forming different patterns as the band rocked out on stage.
-The rhythmic lighting and diverse movements of the fixtures accompanied the bands lyrics and emotion, while video streamed on a massive screen behind them.
-The elements of art, music and technology created an interactive, 3D experience that the Peppers and their team strived to ignite when first contemplating the show design.
+The rhythmic lighting and diverse movements of the fixtures accompanied the bands’ lyrics with the articulations changing the atmosphere to mirror the vibe of the audience.
+The elements of art, music, and technology created an interactive, 3D experience that the Peppers and their team strived to ignite when first contemplating the show design.

 Because of Navigator’s easy usability, the band and their production team can continue to change the looks of the installation, whereby making each show different than the last.